 Examining One of the Greatest Heresies to Attack the Church

-Generally, when most Christians hear the term “doctrine,” they don’t know what to do with it.
-Well, doctrine means: a belief or set of beliefs held and taught by a Church.
-So, if a Christian is truly committed their faith, they should yearn to more about God.
-And since Doctrinal Theology means studying God, the word “doctrine” would most definitely be of utmost importance.
+Generally, when most Christians hear the term “doctrine” they do not know what to do with it.
+Doctrine simply means a belief or set of beliefs held and taught by a Church.
+If a Christian truly is committed to their faith, they should yearn to know more about God.
+Since Doctrinal Theology means studying God, the word “doctrine” would most definitely be of utmost importance.

-When it comes to doctrine there are two categories.
-Essential and Non-Essential Doctrine.
-“Essential doctrines” mean they are essential for Salvation.
+When it comes to doctrine, there are two categories: Essential and Non-Essential.
+“Essential doctrine” means they are essential for Salvation.
 So, a true believer must hold to truths like the virgin birth, the crucifixion, the resurrection of Jesus Christ, the Deity of Jesus, the sinless life, etc. These are unwavering pillars to our faith.
-These are… essentials.
-The “non-essential doctrines” are not essential to our salvation.
+These are - essential.
+“Non-essential doctrine” is not essential to our salvation.
 However, that does not render them unimportant.
-In fact, a basic understanding of what these doctrines are, is vital.
-Because human beings who like the challenge of thinking, investigating, and so forth, need the banter of discussion to keep our thought-lands (minds), provoked and engaged.
-We don’t even have to agree on the different interpretations of these non-essentials.
-But it remains key that we are made aware of them.
+In fact, a basic understanding of what these doctrines are is vital.
+Human beings who like the challenge of thinking, investigating and so forth, need the banter of discussion to keep our thought-lands (minds) provoked and engaged.
+We don’t even have to agree on the different interpretations of these non-essentials, but it remains key that we are made aware of them.

-With that said, there is a non-essential doctrine that has birthed an argumentation within the New Testament Church.
+With that said, there is a non-essential doctrine that has birthed a debate within the New Testament Church.
 The non-essential doctrine that I am referring to is Eschatology, or the study of end times.
 This doctrine covers sub-topics that range from how the Lord will return, where we go when we die and the answer to the question about eternity.

-Well, my focus changed when I was in college to get my Pastoral Degree.
-Eschatology is required to learn in any degree-seeking institution for deeper ministry studies.
-But it’s generally biased toward a particular leaning, based on the professor, or the institution.
-Not unlike our public universities today, when it comes to liberal rhetoric.
-Bias runs amok.
-Well, in this instance, it does the same.
+My focus changed when I was in college working on my Pastoral Degree.
+Eschatology is required by any institution for deeper ministry studies.
+However, it’s generally biased toward a particular leaning, depending on the professor and/or the institution.
+Not unlike our public universities today when it comes to liberal rhetoric.
+Bias runs amok in both instances.

-Now, I had already lived a lifetime before being called into ministry.
-So, as I was learning from a focused institution, I certainly went through the motions.
-But I was at a place in my life where certain topics would pique my interest more than others.
-And I was beyond blessed to have a professor that taught Eschatology from a very biblical viewpoint, not a liberal bias.
-And, in hindsight, this was paramount because he taught Biblical Theology.
-This is entirely based on what the Bible says, rather than just deducing from what someone regurgitated with no real biblical foundation.
+Now, I had already lived a lifetime before being called into ministry, but I was learning from a focused institution and, therefore, I went through the motions in some instances.
+However, at that time, certain topics piqued my interest more than others.
+I also was beyond blessed to have a professor who taught Eschatology from a very biblical viewpoint, not a liberal bias.
+In hindsight, this was paramount because he taught Biblical Theology, which is entirely based on what the Bible says rather than just deducing from what someone regurgitated with no real biblical foundation.
 Trust me when I say – this happens often.
-Anyway, this professor challenged all his students about their position on understanding the end times.
-And it set me on a course of study that I could never picture myself venturing into.
-And what I would go on to learn over the next eight years of my life – and even beyond as I continue to keep myself fresh with it – is an understanding that I could only give God glory for revealing it to me.
-And this level of peace with what He showed me, is only from He who also saved me.
+Anyway, this professor challenged all his students on their understanding of the end times, which set me on a course of study I would not have picture myself venturing into.
+What I would gained over the next eight years of my life – and beyond as I continue to study the topic – is an understanding that only could have revealed to me by God.
+This level of peace with what He showed me is only from He who also saved me.

 What’s all the fuss about this Eschatology?

-When we talk about end times (the eschaton), the point of argumentation is how Christ will return and the prophecies that are interpreted to explain what all occurs around His return (aka: the second advent).
-Before we discuss the interpretive argumentation, you must understand that this topic is more important to you than you realize.
+When we talk about end times (the eschaton), the point of debate is how Christ will return and the prophecies that are interpreted to explain what occurs around His return (aka: the second advent).
+Before we discuss the interpretive argument, you must understand this topic is more important to you than you realize.
 Where are you going when you die?
 Is Jesus returning?
 These questions are found IN THE STUDY OF Eschatology.
-So see, you DO have an interest!
+See, you DO have an interest!

-Since we know that Jesus is returning, as it is an “Essential Doctrine,” the question is then asked, “How will it happen?”
-That’s a fair question and it deserves an answer.
-And hence, we have people over the better part of 2,000 years, ask and answer, discuss and debate, this topic.
+Since we know Jesus is returning, as it is an “Essential Doctrine,” the question is then, “How will it happen?”
+That’s a fair question and one that deserves an answer.
+People have discussed and debated this topic over the better part of 2,000 years.

-Now, there are three primary understandings, or interpretations that have arisen from one particular passage of Scripture that has caused all of this hubbub.
-A fourth one surfaced about 175 years ago, and it was born out of, or extended from, one of the initial three interpretations.
-Again, these three (plus the fourth), do believe that Christ will return.
-That’s an essential doctrine.
-The argument is over how it occurs.
-And the “how it happens,” is not essential.
-But as you will see, some of this is so cloudy by one particular interpretive group, that you can see it affect more than you would have ever believed.
+Three primary understandings, or interpretations, have arisen from one particular passage of Scripture that has caused all this hubbub.
+A fourth one surfaced about 175 years ago and was born out of, or extended from, one of the initial three interpretations.
+Again, these three (plus the fourth) agree Christ will return, as that is an essential doctrine.
+The argument is over how it occurs, which is not essential.
+But, as you will see, some of this is so clouded by the interpretation of one particular group that it affects more than you think.

-These three main interpretations of “how the end will occur,” are respectively each called: Premillennialsim, Postmillennialsim, and Amillennialism.
-If you are keeping track, all three of these contain the same word, “millennial.”
-This references a “millennia,” or “1,000 years.”
-And this is because this period of time is referenced once… yes, once… in the 20th chapter of Revelation.
+The three main interpretations of how the end will occur are called: Premillennialism, Postmillennialism and Amillennialism.
+If you are keeping track, then you have noticed all three contain the same word, “millennial.”
+This references a “millennia,” or “1,000 years,” which is referred to once…yes, once…in Revelation 20.

-The fourth interpretation, Dispensationalism, comes from the lineage of the “Premillennial” camp.
-Again, all are based on the interpreted placement of the 1,000-year period that is discussed in Revelation 20.
-Again… ONCE!
+The fourth interpretation, Dispensationalism, is an extension of the “Premillennial” camp.
+Again, all are based on the interpreted placement of the 1,000-year period discussed in Revelation 20 – ONCE!
 Here’s the passage:

 This 1,000 Years…

-Let’s back up a chapter to #19 of Revelation first.
+Let’s back up a chapter to Revelation 19.
 Here, we discover the Lord returning to crush all unrighteousness.
 He defeats His enemy.
-The entire chapter shows us that Jesus returns as King, and the end is described on the pages of Scripture.
+The entire chapter shows us that Jesus returns as King, and the end is described in the pages of Scripture.
 There is a finality to this chapter.

-But then, there is this chapter that follows that somehow causes much, much deliberation.
-And not just deliberation, but argument.
-And it has even split churches.
+However, it is the chapter that follows that causes much deliberation—and not just deliberation but argument.
+It has even split churches.
 So, it’s far more than a disagreement.
-Let me explore the reason why these interpretations came about and what they mean.
-And especially, why in the world do we not see #19 as a conclusion?
+Let’s explore why these interpretations came about and what they mean, including why Revelation 19 is not seen as a conclusion.

-The Premillennialists believe that the Lord will return “before” the 1,000 years.
-They believe this solely on reading Revelation 20 from a chronological standpoint, and not a figurative or allegorical one.
-Premil’s believe that Jesus will literally reign for 1,000 years on earth upon His return.
-I used to believe this, but eventually changed my understanding, if you will.
-This hasn’t always been the reigning view, but held by many noteworthy theologians and preachers over the years.
+The Premillennialists believe the Lord will return “before” the 1,000 years.
+They believe this based solely on reading Revelation 20 from a chronological standpoint, not figurative or allegorical.
+Premillennialists believe Jesus literally will reign for 1,000 years on earth upon His return.
+I used to believe this, but, eventually, changed my understanding, if you will.
+This hasn’t always been the reigning view, but has been held by many noteworthy theologians and preachers over the years.

-And then there is the Amillennial perspective.
-This interpretation believes that the 1,000-year reign, is a symbolic number for the entire time between Christ’s first and second coming.
-So basically, we are in the millennium now.
+Amillennialists believe the 1,000-year reign is a symbolic number for the entire time between Christ’s first and second coming.
+Basically, their perspective is that we are in the millennium now.
 The “A” doesn’t negate the millennium, it just refers to those who hold this view as “not a literal 1,000 years.”
-But the Amillennialists believe that the entire time between Christ’s first and second coming is summarized with the reference in #20 of “1,000.”
+Amillennialists believe the entire time between Christ’s first and second coming is summarized with the reference in Revelation 20 to “1,000 years.”

-All three of these views are debatable, and acceptable.
-They really are.
-I once held the Premil view, and now I am firmly an Amil.
-But I have friends in both the Post and Pre camps.
-I have fun and spirited conversations with them, and sometimes we end our talks flustered.
-We can literally agree to disagree.
-And this is possible because?
-We all agree that the return of Christ is imminent.
-A debate of a non-essential doctrine, because we agree on the essential doctrine.
+All three of these views are debatable, but also acceptable.
+I once held the Premillennialists’ view, but now I am firmly an Amillennialist.
+I have friends in both the Post and Pre camps, and we have fun and spirited conversations even though they sometimes end with us being flustered.
+We literally can agree to disagree.
+Why is this?
+Because we all agree the return of Christ is imminent.
+We can debate a non-essential doctrine because we agree on the essential doctrine.
 In fact, when one holds firmly to an interpretation based on what they read in the text, I believe it is wonderful!
 I can argue with anyone as to why I believe I am correct with my held interpretation, but it’s because I stand firmly on this mantra: I could be wrong.
-And that, my friends, is a lesson that many of people are just unwilling to admit.
+And that, my friends, is a lesson that many people are just unwilling to admit.

 “In essentials UNITY, in non-essentials LIBERTY, and in all things CHARITY.”
 This statement is a wonderful way to view the disagreement between Christians.
 Learn it, adopt it and live it!

-Now this 1,000-year period was always a sticking point whenever I heard discussions on the topic of end times.
-And what finally led me to really question as to why I held to a literal 1,000 years was this: the number always represented “many,” or “a lot,” with no specificity.
-Did Samson kill 1,000 men or was it 987, or 1,012?
-I’m not going to question that he killed a lot, but would we even question it if the author rounded the number to mean a lot?
-Not in the least.
-Because 1,000 always represents a great number of its component.
+This 1,000-year period has always been a sticking point when the topic of end times is discussed.
+What finally led me to question why I held to a literal 1,000 years instead of a figurative 1,000 years was that the number always has represented “many” or “a lot,” with no specificity.
+Did Samson kill 1,000 men or was it 987 or 1,012?
+I’m not going to question that he killed a lot, but would we even question it if the author rounded the number to represent a lot?
+Not in the least, because 1,000 always represents a great number of its components.
 So, why would we take this moment, in the final book of the Bible, to literalize it?

 Much like the rest of the Book of Revelation, there is a common theme throughout, and it is known as recapitulation.
-The Apostle John, recaps things that he “saw and heard.”
-Not in chronological order, but in how he shared things.
-This can be much like different vantage points, or even instant replay.
-When we watch a football game, for instance, we will see a spectacular play of a wide receiver catching a pass as he goes out of bounds.
-What happens next?
-We see 3 or more replays - from different camera angles - of the exact same play.
-We want to know if the receiver had control of the ball, both feet inbound, possession, etc. And the only way to fully know if this occurred is by seeing the same thing from different vantage points.
+The Apostle John recaps things that he “saw and heard.”
+Not in chronological order, but from different vantage points.
+For example, when we watch a football game and see a spectacular play of a wide receiver catching a pass as he goes out of bounds, what happens next?
+We see three or more replays from different camera angles.
+We want to know if the receiver had control of the ball, if both of his feet were inbound, if he had possession of the ball, etc. The only way to fully know is to look at the same play from different vantage points.

-Now, use this analogy when you read Revelation, and it begins to come together more.
-It begins to not seem like a fairy tale or a mind trip from the Apostle John, but a beautiful vision of the existence of mankind and the changes that we will face both now and in the future.
+If you use this analogy when you read Revelation, it begins to make more sense.
+It seems less like a fairy tale or a mind trip from the Apostle John and more like a beautiful vision of the existence of mankind and the changes we will face, both now and in the future.

-Yes, the book that you avoid reading because you cannot wrap your mind around; the book that you read it in a chronological fashion, which just lends to you trying to figure out where we are in the story line.
-And that approach, my friend, will remove you from seeing the beauty of the book.
-Because allegory, much like the Song of Solomon, is what paints the picture within its framework, so that we can see the big picture and not focal points that can derail the overall story.
+Yes, I’m talking about the book you avoid reading because you cannot wrap your mind around it or the book you read in a chronological fashion that just kept you wondering where you were in the storyline.
+Either of those approaches, my friend, will keep you from seeing the beauty of the book.
+Because, much like the Song of Solomon, allegory paints the picture within the framework, so we can see the big picture.

-How Jesus returns is not essential, but the fact that He promises to return, certainly is.
-And this is where the question will surface for most: Well then, why does this discussion even matter?
+As previously mentioned, how Jesus returns is not essential doctrine, but the fact that He promises to return is.
+So, this begs the question, “Why does this discussion even matter?”

-I will answer that by stating something obvious and paramount: How you approach reading the Word of God, matters.
-If you read it with an open mind and understanding of the context of each book, then you will not read it with a presupposition, a pre-conceived notion.
-Meaning, you will read it with an open heart of allowing the Holy Spirit to teach you.
-Coupled with solid biblical exegesis (proper method of interpretation), you can learn what God is saying because you’re letting the interpretation come from following context and the Holy Spirit; as opposed to force it with a set of goggles that tell you, “Oh, I need to read ‘to look’ for these things…” I pray that resonates.
+I will answer that by stating something obvious, but paramount–how you approach reading the Word of God matters.
+If you read it with an open mind and understanding of the context of each book, then you will not read it with a presupposition, or a pre-conceived notion.
+Meaning, your heart will be open to allowing the Holy Spirit to teach you.
+Couple this with solid biblical exegesis (proper method of interpretation) and you can better understand what God is saying because you’re letting the interpretation come from following context and the Holy Spirit.
+This is opposed to reading it with your sole focus being to “look for these things…” I pray that resonates.

 Dispensationalism – What is it?

-The interpretation of Eschatology that I am calling into question, is called Dispensational Premillennialism.
-Yeah, I know… big word.
-However, you probably have heard and even believe many insights that this interpretation has offered, and didn’t even realize it.
-And undoubtedly, didn’t even think to question them.
+The interpretation of Eschatology I am calling into question is Dispensational Premillennialism.
+Yeah, I know… big words.
+However, you may have heard and even believe many insights this interpretation offers without knowing it.
 That is how sneaky it is.
-And although it was born out of the Premil interpretation – it has beyond problematic beginnings.
-So, allow me to give you some history to this... because while it remains an area of non-essential doctrine, it is essential that you understand how it affects you.
+Although it was born out of the Premillennialism interpretation–it has beyond problematic beginnings.
+While it remains an area of non-essential doctrine, it is essential that you understand how it affects you.

 Dispensationalism introduced the doctrine of the pre-tribulation rapture of the church.
-According to this doctrine, this present church age will end when believers are suddenly “removed” from life on this earth, and this event will be followed by a 3 ½ or 7-year period of tribulation for those left behind.
-It varies depending upon whom you ask.
-Anyway, Dispy’s (which I will affectionately reference them from time to time), believe this has to happen in order for unbelieving Jews around the world, will come to Christ.
-Once the church is removed, they will return with Christ, after either 3 ½ years of 7 years of Hell on earth, and He will conquer His enemies… and then set up His “not-so permanent” Kingdom in Jerusalem.
-(This is why so many Dispy’s believe we have to build a brand-new temple in Jerusalem, because Jesus has to have some place to reign on this physical earth).
-Dispensationalists are thus also premillennialists (before the 1,000 years).
-And they are all about building a new, third temple.
+According to this doctrine, the present church age will end when believers are suddenly “removed” from life on this earth.
+This event will be followed by a 3 ½ or 7-year period of tribulation for those left behind.
+It varies depending on who you ask.
+Dispys (which I will affectionately call them from time to time) believe this has to happen in order for unbelieving Jews around the world to come to Christ.
+Once the church is removed, they will return with Christ after either 3 ½ years or 7 years of Hell on earth and He will conquer His enemies.
+He then will set up His “not-so-permanent” Kingdom in Jerusalem.
+(This is why many Dispys believe we must build a new temple in Jerusalem.
+Jesus has to have a place to reign on this physical earth.)
+Dispensationalists are thus also premillennialists (before the 1,000 years) and are all about building a new, third temple.

-A litany of issues.
-So, I shall do my best to capture and enforce what Paul stated against heresy in his second letter to the church in Corinth…
+This brings forth a litany of issues.
+So, I shall do my best to capture and enforce what Paul stated against heresy in his second letter to the church in Corinth.

 2 Corinthians 10:5 - We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ…